gortonator/bsds-6650/labs/lab-1.md

 ### Aims:
 * Get AWS account up and running - you should have an AWS Academy invitation

 * Sign into the AWS Academy Learner Lab.
 Hit the 'Start' button for any of the labs, and watch the alien-like V symbol spin for a long time.
 When it finished the 'AWS' logo on the left should be green, Hit this and it will throw you into an AWS Console Window.
 From that window you should be able to follow the instructions in the next step.
+For visual guide reference, you can check [here](/../misc/Lab1_Visual_Guide.pdf)

 * [Launch a free tier AMI running Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) on us-west2 (it should be available)